Activities in the Math and Stats Department

 Tutoring and Paper Grading

-The Math Skills Center, under the guidance of Russ Petricka, employs tutors who assist students in lower-division mathematics courses.
-In addition, math majors may have the opportunity to work as tutors in classes in the Northfield Public Schools in grades 2-7.
+The Math Skills Center, under the guidance of Russ Petricka, employs tutors who assist students in lower-division mathematics or statistics courses.
+In addition, majors may have the opportunity to work as tutors in classes in the Northfield Public Schools in grades 2-7.

-Also, we have many positions available each term for paper graders for our mathematics courses.
-We also hire students to staff the mathematics and statistics labs.
+Also, we have many positions available each term for paper graders for our mathematics or statistics courses.
+We also hire students to staff the statistics labs.

 Anyone interested in tutoring, paper grading, or being a lab assistant should contact Sue Jandro.